flutter/plugins/packages/location_background/README.md

 An example Flutter plugin that showcases background execution using iOS location services.

+**This plugin is not being actively maintained and is not for production use.** An [archive](https://github.com/flutter/plugins/tree/af86b9db204d4fee2d0eeabb2325007ec5f20424/packages/location_background) of previous versions can be found in the Flutter plugins repository.

 ## Getting Started

 **_NOTE: This plugin does not currently have an Android implementation._**